MECHANICAL ENGINEERING HERITAGE NO.66

 Days closed:

-Mondays, public holidays (Opens on May 3, 4, 5), year-end/New Year holidays
+Mondays, year-end/New Year holidays

 Address: